 - (a) A 'looked-after child' is defined as one in the care of a local authority, or being provided with accommodation by a local authority in the exercise of its social services function.
 An 'adoption order' is one made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
 A 'child arrangements order' is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
 A 'special guardianship order' is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
 Applications under this criterion should be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order). - (b) 'siblings' (criteria 3, 4 & 5) are defined as all blood, half, step or adopted brothers and sisters who live at the same home address as the applicant. - (c) 'at the time of their entry to the school' (criteria 3, 4 & 5) refers to when the child takes up the place at the school. - (d) 'regular and committed members' (criteria 3, 4, 7 & 8) will be verified by the appropriate minister.
 Parents wishing church membership to be taken into account should complete the school's Supplementary Information Form and return this directly to the school.
 They should also ask the school to provide them with a clergy reference form which they should take to their vicar or minister and ask him/her to complete it and return it to the school.
-By "regular and committed" members, we mean having been a member of the church for at least two years immediately prior to the date at which the application is considered by the Governors' Admissions Committee, with attendance at least fortnightly by at least one parent.
-Parents who have moved into the area recently and have been attending their current church for less than two years should also provide a reference from their previous church. - (e) 'Christian churches' (criteria 4 & 8) means churches which are full members of Churches Together in Britain & Ireland or of the Evangelical Alliance UK. - (f) 'live in one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park ' (criteria 2, 7 & 8).
+By "regular and committed" members, we mean having been a member of the church for at least two years immediately prior to the date at which the application is considered by the Governors' Admissions Committee, with attendance at least fortnightly, by at least one parent.
+Parents who have moved into the School's catchment area (defined, where relevant, as being within one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park) recently, and have been attending their current church for less than two years, should also provide a reference from their previous church, if they wish that to be taken into account. - (e) 'Christian churches' (criteria 4 & 8) means churches which are full members of Churches Together in Britain & Ireland or of the Evangelical Alliance UK. - (f) 'live in one of the parishes of Christ Church, Highbury, St Augustine's Church, Highbury or St Thomas's Church, Finsbury Park ' (criteria 2, 7 & 8).
 A map showing parish boundaries is available from the School Office. - (g) 'nearest Church of England primary school' (criteria 2, 7 & 8).
 Nearness to the school will be determined by a computerised mapping system using a straight line distance measurement.
 Routes will be calculated from the home address (as defined by the Land & Property Gazetteer) to the midpoint of the school grounds (as determined by Islington Local Authority). - (h) 'proximity to the school' (criterion 9).
 Nearness to the school will be determined by a computerised mapping system using a straight line distance measurement.
 Routes will be calculated from the home address (as defined by the Land & Property Gazetteer) to the midpoint of the school grounds (as determined by Islington Local Authority).